Millisecond pulsar: Pulsar rotational speed limits

 The first millisecond pulsar, PSR B1937+21, was discovered in 1982 by Backer et al. Spinning roughly 641 times per second, it remains the second fastest-spinning millisecond pulsar of the approximately 200 that have been discovered.
-Pulsar PSR J1748-2446ad, discovered in 2004, is, as of 2023, the fastest-spinning pulsar currently known, spinning 716 times per second.
+Pulsar PSR J1748-2446ad, discovered in 2004, is the fastest-spinning pulsar known, as of 2025, spinning 716 times per second.

-Current theories of neutron star structure and evolution predict that pulsars would break apart if they spun at a rate of c.
+Current models of neutron star structure and evolution predict that pulsars would break apart if they spun at a rate of c.
 1500 rotations per second or more, and that at a rate of above about 1000 rotations per second they would lose energy by gravitational radiation faster than the accretion process would accelerate them.

 In early 2007 data from the Rossi X-ray Timing Explorer and INTEGRAL spacecraft discovered a neutron star XTE J1739-285 rotating at 1122 Hz.
 The result is not statistically significant, with a significance level of only 3 sigma.
 While it is an interesting candidate for further observations, current results are inconclusive.
 Still, it is believed that gravitational radiation plays a role in slowing the rate of rotation.
 One X-ray pulsar that spins at 599 revolutions per second, IGR J00291+5934, is a prime candidate for helping detect such waves in the future (most such X-ray pulsars only spin at around 300 rotations per second).